-Sapacitabine, previously known as CYC682, is an orally-available nucleoside analog.
 Both sapacitabine and CNDAC, its major metabolite, have demonstrated potent anti-tumor activity in preclinical studies.
 Sapacitabine is an orally-available prodrug of CNDAC, which is a novel nucleoside analog, or a compound with a structure similar to a nucleoside.
 A prodrug is a compound that has a therapeutic effect after it is metabolized within the body.
 CNDAC has a significantly longer residence time in the blood when it is produced in the body through metabolism of sapacitabine than when it is given directly.
-Sapacitabine acts through a novel mechanism whereby the compound interferes with DNA synthesis through the incorporation of CNDAC into DNA during replication or repair, triggering a beta-elimination reaction and leading to the formation of SSBs, which can activate the G2 checkpoint transcription coupled nucleotide excision repair, or TC-NER.
+Sapacitabine acts through a novel mechanism whereby the compound interferes with DNA synthesis through the incorporation of CNDAC into DNA during replication or repair, triggering a beta-elimination reaction and leading to the formation of single-strand DNA breaks, or SSBs.
 During subsequent rounds of replication, SSBs are converted to double-strand breaks, or DSBs; these can be repaired by the homologous recombination repair, or HRR, pathway, or, if unrepaired, result in cell death.
+Both sapacitabine and its major metabolite, CNDAC, have demonstrated potent anti-tumor activity in preclinical studies.

-We are currently exploring sapacitabine in both hematological cancers and solid tumors.
-Approximately 1,000 patients have received sapacitabine in Phase 1, 2 and 3 studies.
+Sapacitabine has been evaluated in both hematological cancers and solid tumors.
+Over 1,000 patients have received sapacitabine in Phase 1, 2 and 3 studies.